 Home Setup

 For this particular Midwestern hospital, 16 operators are working from home.
-Each agent was given a computer, a phone, and Internet access for handling calls.
+Each agent was given a computer, a phone, and Internet access to handle calls.

-Before being allowed to work from home, each operator was required to sign an agreement that included things like eliminating background noise, requirements to report to the hospital in case of a cable or power outage, attending staff meetings, returning equipment immediately upon leaving, providing an appropriate work area for themselves, and bringing equipment in for upgrades or repairs.
+Before working remotely, each operator was required to sign an agreement that included things such as eliminating background noise, requirements to report to the hospital in case of a cable or power outage, attending staff meetings, returning equipment immediately upon leaving, providing an appropriate work area for themselves, and bringing equipment in for upgrades or repairs.
 Many operators designated a room in their home for handling calls to help eliminate background noise and to help them stay focused.

 Keeping Operators Updated

-The operators use Amtelco’s operator chat feature to keep others updated.
-They could use this to inform the other operators to contact a doctor on his cell phone, not his pager, for example.
-The chat feature allows them to communicate as if they are in the same room.
-Operators also communicate via e-mail and phone calls.
+The operators use Amtelco’s chat feature to keep other updated, for example, to inform the other operators to contact a doctor on her cell phone, not her pager.
+The chat feature enables them to communicate as if they are in the same room.

 The Benefits of Working from Home

 One obvious benefit from the beginning was the reduced operator sick days.
-“Between sick calls and having to travel in the bad weather, we don’t get as many as we used to.
-And if we get a sick call from somebody, it’s easier to find someone to fill in.”
+“Between sick calls and having to travel in bad weather, we don’t get as many absences as we used to.
+And if we get a sick call from somebody, finding someone to fill in is easier.”

-There are other benefits that working from home offers to operators.
-“They don’t have to pay for gas, they don’t have the wear-and-tear on their vehicles, and they don’t have the clothing expense.
-When they start their day, they log into our timecard and don’t have the commuting time.
-Because of the economy, there were many benefits we couldn’t give them, but I think some of the other benefits compensated,” stated the hospital manager.
+Working from home offers operators other benefits.
+“They don’t have to pay for gas, they don’t have wear-and-tear on their vehicles, and they don’t have the clothing expense.
+When agents start their day, they log into our timecard and don’t have the commuting time.
+Because of the economy, there are some benefits we can’t give to them, but I think some of these perks help alleviate that,” stated the hospital manager.

 Call Center Manager